-Arrogance holds us all back.
+Arrogance holds us back.
 A lack of openness to new ideas impedes progress.
 It is OK to be very confident of one’s positions without being arrogant or condescending.

 We know how idiosyncratic this model is.
 Yet, too, this simple mathematical model just might be on the right path.
 It just may be cracking open the right door.

-And, if our most cherished scientific theories need to be re-written, let us get working and re-write them.
+If our most cherished scientific theories need to be re-written, let us get working and re-write them.

 Intellectual integrity must move forward.
 If Newton’s definitions of absolute space-and-time need to be re-written, so be it.
 Let’s re-write them.
 The Big Board-little universe project is raising real questions about these 202 notations, about space/time and about the finite-infinite relation.
 Leibniz just may have given us a starting point back over 300 years ago.